openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Operators on floating-point numbers, except the remainder operator (see :ref:`Remainder`), behave in compliance with the IEEE 754 Standard.
-For example, |LANG| requires the support of IEEE 754 *denormalized* floating-point numbers and *gradual underflow* that make it easier to prove the desirable properties of a particular numerical algorithm.
+For example, |LANG| requires the support of IEEE 754 *denormalized* floating-point numbers and *gradual underflow* which facilitate proving the desirable properties of a particular numerical algorithm.
 Floating-point operations do not *flush to zero* if the calculated result is a denormalized number.

-|LANG| requires floating-point arithmetic to behave as if the floating-point
+|LANG| requires the floating-point arithmetic to behave as if the floating-point
 result of every floating-point operator is rounded to the result precision.
-An *inexact* result is rounded to the representable value nearest to the infinitely precise result. |LANG| uses the *round to nearest* principle (the default rounding mode in IEEE 754), and prefers the representable value with the least significant bit zero out of any two equally near representable values.
+An *inexact* result is rounded to a representable value nearest to the infinitely precise result. |LANG| uses the *round to nearest* principle (the default rounding mode in IEEE 754), and prefers the representable value with the least significant bit zero out of any two equally near representable values.